An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: Partition function of the few-body open system

 Consider a one-component fluid containing a non-fixed number of particles which evolve inside a region of the space that we will refer to as $\mathcal{B}$.
 Such a region is determined by an external potential $\varphi(\mathbf{r})$ that takes finite values in $\mathcal{B}$ and diverges outside it.
 The boundary of $\mathcal{B}$ is assumed to be at a constant and uniform temperature $T$.
 In these circumstances we expect the fluid will attain an equilibrium state in which its physical properties either remain constant or fluctuate around a fixed value.
-Furthermore, for an inhomogeneous fluid system in an equilibrium state we assume the following standard hypothesis: i) if the exact expression for the grand canonical partition function (GCPF) $\Xi$ is known, then the exact grand potential function is given by where $\beta=\left(k_{B}T\right)^{-1}$ is the inverse temperature (with $k_{B}$ and $T$ being the Boltzmann's constant and the temperature, respectively); and ii) a given thermodynamic property of the system, namely $X$, is identified with its mean (Gibbsian) ensemble value $\left\langle X\right\rangle $.
-Additionally, it is expected that $\left\langle X\right\rangle $ to be equal to its time averaged value over an interval $\tau$, $\bar{X}_{\tau}=\frac{1}{\tau}\int_{\tau}X(t)dt$ (at least for a value of $\tau$ large enough).
-Typically, $X$ may be the energy $E$, the pressure $p$, the number of particles $N$, etc. Standard statistical mechanical demonstrations along with usual thermodynamic relations are necessary to compute from the grand potential and its derivatives all of the thermodynamic quantities $X$ \cite{Hill1956,Hansen2006}.
+Furthermore, for an inhomogeneous fluid system in an equilibrium state we make the following usual assumptions: i) if the exact expression for the grand canonical partition function (GCPF) $\Xi$ is known, then the exact grand potential function is given by where $\beta=\left(k_{B}T\right)^{-1}$ is the inverse temperature (being $k_{B}$ and $T$ the Boltzmann's constant and the temperature, respectively); ii) a given thermodynamic property of the system, namely $X$, can be identified with its mean (Gibbsian) ensemble value $\left\langle X\right\rangle $.
+Additionally, it is expected that $\left\langle X\right\rangle $ to be equal to the time averaged value of $X$ over an interval $\tau$, $\bar{X}_{\tau}=\frac{1}{\tau}\int_{\tau}X(t)dt$ (at least for a value of $\tau$ large enough).
+Typically, $X$ may be the energy $E$, the pressure $p$, the number of particles $N$, etc. Standard statistical mechanical demonstrations show that the derivatives of the grand potential are related to the mean ensemble values $\left\langle X\right\rangle $ of most thermodynamic quantities.
+Other thermodynamic quantities may be computed from the grand potential and its derivatives by applying usual thermodynamic relations \citep{Hill1956,Hansen2006}.